alialkhatib/alialkhatib.github.io/_posts/2012-08-11-why-a-cultural-anthropologist-should-love-archaeology.md

       Whatever friends he had, now have to reconcile this new loss.
     </li>
     <li>
-      His family &#8211; both the family he made and the one he was born into &#8211; will have to figure out how to work without him.
+      His family - both the family he made and the one he was born into - will have to figure out how to work without him.
     </li>
     <li>
-      Every single organization, company, community group, etc&#8230; he was a part of will acknowledge his passing in some way, and cope with the loss.
+      Every single organization, company, community group, etc... he was a part of will acknowledge his passing in some way, and cope with the loss.
     </li>
   </ul>

   <div>
     That man's life is a thread, and cutting it isn't as simple as pulling a trigger.
-There are repercussions that carry across towns, provinces, states, countries, and across the world &#8211; in some way or another.
-Human life is profound, and the loss of one &#8211; particularly the abrupt loss of one &#8211; is staggering in its impact.
+There are repercussions that carry across towns, provinces, states, countries, and across the world - in some way or another.
+Human life is profound, and the loss of one - particularly the abrupt loss of one - is staggering in its impact.
   </div></p>
 </div>